 CCSDS maintains registries containing information that is global or crosses more than one CCSDS area.
 These registries are controlled at the CCSDS Engineering Steering Group (CESG) level.
 These registries may originate in an Area or WG, but they specify information that must be managed in a global forum because it is either cross cutting, affecting more than one WG, or it is global in nature, potentially affecting all WGs that reference those types of information.

-Examples of registries of this type include: XML schema registries, URN namespace registry, CCSDS registry of OID, the CCSDS Terminology, Terms, and Abbreviations, and the SANA itself.
+Examples of registries of this type include: XML schema registries, URN namespace registry, the CCSDS registry for OIDs, the CCSDS Terminology, Terms, and Abbreviations, and the SANA itself.
+The Registry Authority for the CCSDS Global registries is the CESG or delegated Expert Group.

 Because of their global nature these registries are controlled at the top engineering level of the CCSDS, the CESG.
 Responsibility for being the Review Authority (responsibility for controlling and requesting update of the contents) may be delegated by the CESG down to some working level in the organization.
 Typically this review authority will be the SSG or an Expert Group of some type, either assigned the responsibility or formed for the purpose.
-The Expert Group will have members drawn from the WGs most involved with creating the registry or otherwise affected by the registry.
+Any Expert Group is expected to have members drawn from the WGs most involved with creating the registry or otherwise affected by the registry.

 GLOBAL REGISTRY CUSTODY